-In Package 02, design work was completed in the current quarter for the flood wall and design approval is still required for the flood wall and for the 8 closures.
+In Package 02, design approval is still awaited for the 8 closures.
+The flood wall is no longer needed.
 Other works were designed and approved in 2018.

 The design of Package 03 polders commenced during the October-December 2016 quarter and stalled out at about 25% complete for two years.
 The design was, in fact, completed on 07 October 2019.
 The approval process must now be expedited.